Stochastic homogenization of dynamical discrete optimal transport: Introduction

+Third, the blow-up procedure with tangent measures used to prove the lower bound in Section \ref{sec: lower} is strongly inspired by the one in \cite{gladbach2024stochastic}, and has a lot of parallels with the one in \cite{cagnetti2022global}.

-Neither of the above results are directly applicable to the discrete dynamic optimal transport problem.
-First, we deal not with gradients but with mass-flux pairs, which are not curl-free but instead solve the semidiscrete continuity equation.
-Second, the Kantorovich transport cost $\frac{|j|^2}{\rho}$, while convex, has nonstandard growth at infinity, requiring some additional considerations, which we detail below.
+Neither of the cited results are directly applicable to the discrete dynamic optimal transport problem.
+The Kantorovich transport cost $\frac{|j|^2}{\rho}$, while convex, has nonstandard growth at infinity, requiring some additional considerations, which we detail below.